harrywada/resume/README.txt

 Besides groff itself, the only dependencies are those necessary to convert the TTF files into ones usable by groff.
-Beyond standard POSIX utilities, these consist of `ttf2pt1` and `afmtodit`, which should be available in most package managers.
+Beyond standard POSIX utilities, these consist of `fontforge` and `afmtodit`, which should be available in most package managers.

 It should be noted that, since it doesn't require fonts, the plaintext résumé can still be generated without any of these additional programs.